-Management believes the Company's current cash, anticipated cash from operations, access to the undrawn portion of debt facilities and its access to additional financing in the form of debt or equity will be sufficient to meet its working capital and capital expenditure requirements for at least the twelve-month period following December 31, 2020.
-In light of the current COVID-19 pandemic and the impacts it has had on businesses globally, including that of the Company (see "Risk Factors)", the Company continues to monitor its cash position closely and has taken certain mitigation efforts to conserve its cash, implement cost saving measures and avail itself of available Government support programs.
+Management believes the Company's current cash, anticipated cash from operations, net proceeds for the cloud and colocation divestiture and its access to additional financing in the form of debt or equity will be sufficient to meet its working capital and capital expenditure requirements for at least the twelve-month period following December 31, 2021.
+In light of the current COVID-19 pandemic and the impacts it has had on businesses globally, including that of the Company (see "Risk Factors"), the Company continues to monitor its cash position closely and has taken certain mitigation efforts to conserve its cash, implement cost saving measures and avail itself of available Government support programs.